 A couple of years ago, I shared a pattern and video tutorial for an extremely easy crochet hat pattern that you can completely finish in about an hour and a half.
 The 1.5 Hour Beanie was really helpful to a lot of you because apparently, you're all just as crunched for time as me!

 Last year, I expanded on that pattern to include a child's size hat.
 Both the child and adult versions are made from a simple rectangle, so they're about as easy as making a washcloth that you can wear on your head (but lots better looking!)

 This year, I wanted to add to the pattern suite with a free crochet baby hat pattern for beginners.
 I had an idea for a way to design a crochet hat that tapered at the top, but still wasn't any more complicated than crocheting a rectangle.
 Thus, the Easiest Hat Ever was born!

-I originally envisioned this as a crochet hat for babies exclusively, but once it worked so well, I decided to expand the sizes to include toddlers, children, tweens and adults.
+I originally envisioned this as a crochet hat for babies exclusively, but once it worked so well, I decided to expand the sizes so you can make hats for toddlers, children, tweens and adults.
 As you can see from the photos, this easy crochet baby hat turned out to be perfect for bigger heads too!

 I'm all for big, ambitious crochet projects like sweaters, blankets and ponchos, but sometimes, it just feels good to have a little palette cleanser.
 A crochet "snack" of sorts.
 Something that requires almost no counting, barely any pattern reading and that can be finished in one evening.